Performance Analysis of a Cooperative Wireless Network with Adaptive Relays: Model description and notation

 \subsection{Physical Layer Model}

 The MPR channel model used in this work is a generalized form of the packet erasure model.
 In wireless networks, a transmission over a link is successful with a probability.
 We denote $P_s(i,k,A)$ the success probability of the link between nodes $i$ and $k$ when the set of active transmitters are in $A$.
 For example, $\PsoneRoneonetwo$ denotes the success probability for the link between the first source and the first relay when both sources are transmitting.
 The probability that the transmission fails is denoted by $\PfoneRoneonetwo$.
-In order to take also into account the interference among the relays, we have to distinguish the success probabilities when a relay transmits and the other is active or inactive (i.e., it is empty).
+In order to take into account the interference among the relays, we have to distinguish the success probabilities when a relay transmits and the other is active or inactive (i.e., it is empty).

 Thus, when $i\in\{R_{1},R_{2}\}$, the success probability of the link between relay node $i$ and node $D$ when relay node $i$ is the only non empty is denoted by $P_s^{*}(i,D,\{i\})$.
-In this work we distinguish this case, in order to have more general results that can capture scenarios that one relay can increase its transmission power when the other relay is empty, thus silent, in order to achieve a higher success probability.
-Thus, $\PssRoneDRone\geq\PsRoneDRone$.
+We distinguish this case, in order to have more general results that capture scenarios that one relay can increase its transmission power when the other relay is empty, thus remains silent, in order to achieve a higher success probability.
+Therefore we have $\PssRoneDRone\geq\PsRoneDRone$.
 The probabilities of successful packet reception can be obtained using the common assumption in wireless networks that a packet can be decoded correctly by the receiver if the received SINR (Signal-to-Interference-plus-Noise-Ratio) exceeds a certain threshold.
 The SINR depends on the modulation scheme, the target bit error rate and the number of bits in the packet \cite{tse} and the expressions for the success probabilities can be found in several papers, i.e for the case of Raleigh fading refer in \cite{PappasTWC2015}.
-On the other hand, if source user $k=1,2$, is the only that transmits, $\PskDk$ denotes the probability that its packet is successfully decoded by the destination, while with probability $\PfkDk=1-\PskDk$ this transmission fails.
+On the other hand, if source source $P_{k},\,k=1,2$, is the only that transmits, $\PskDk$ denotes the probability that its packet is successfully decoded by the destination, while with probability $\PfkDk=1-\PskDk$ this transmission fails.

+We assume that the receivers, both at relays and at the node $D$, transmit an instantaneous error-free feedback (ACK) for all the packets that were successfully received in a slot.
+In case a relay receives a positive ACK from node $D$, it removes the successfully transmitted packet from its buffer.
+The packets that were not successfully transmitted are retained.